Product Availability: In Stock (FedEx delivery within 2 business days).

 HepG2 Cell Line:

-HepG2 was derived from the liver tissue of a 15 year-old male with differentiated hepatocellular carcinoma.
-These cells are epithelial and have model chromosome number of 55.
-The cells secrete a variety of major plasma proteins such as albumin, transferrin, alpha 1-antitrypsin, alpha 2-macroglobulin, and plasminogen (they have been grown successfully in large scale cultivation systems).
+HepG2 is a human liver cancer cell line that was originally derived from a patient with hepatocellular carcinoma.
+Cell line is known for the sensitivity to a variety of chemotherapeutic agents, including cisplatin and doxorubicin.
+Researchers also use HepG2 cell line to investigate the molecular mechanisms underlying liver cancer.
+Liver cancer is highly aggressive and devastating disease that features several main characteristics, including a high rate of recurrence, low early detection rate and ineffective treatment approaches.
+In addition to being the fifth common malignancy, it is considered the second primary cause of cancer-related mortalities worldwide, as stated by Oncotarget, published in July 2015.
+The HepG2 hepatoma cell line is important for the toxicological assessment of novel combinatorial drugs.
+HepG2 was derived from the liver tissue of a 15-year-old male with differentiated hepatocellular carcinoma.
+These cells are epithelial and have a model chromosome number of 55.
+HepG2 cells secrete a variety of major plasma proteins, including albumin, transferrin, alpha 1-antitrypsin, alpha 2-macroglobulin, and plasminogen (they have been grown successfully in large-scale cultivation systems).
 The cells are responsive to stimulation with human growth hormone.
 HepG2 cells have also been shown to be resistant to G418.
-HepG2 cells and its derivatives are used as a model system for studies of liver metabolism and toxicity of xenobiotics, anti genotoxic and cogenotoxic agents, understanding hepatocarcinogenesis, the detection of cytoprotective, and for drug targeting studies.
-HepG2 cells are also employed in trials with bio-artificial liver devices.
-This cell line is widely used in human cancer research of the liver, and could be useful for many different types of biomedical research.
-HepG2 cells produce albumin, transferrin, fibrinogen, plasminogen, and respond to human growth hormone (hGH).
+HepG2 cells and their derivatives are used as a model system for studies of liver metabolism and toxicity of xenobiotics, antigenotoxic and cogenotoxic agents, understanding hepatocarcinogenesis, the detection of cytoprotective, and for drug targeting studies.
+Also, HepG2 cells are commonly employed in trials with bio-artificial liver devices.
+This cell line is widely used in human cancer research of the liver and is essential for many different types of biomedical research.
+Altogen Biosystems offers highly efficient transfection reagent kits for the HepG2 hepatoma cell line.

 Figure 1.
 GAPD mRNA levels were quantified using real-time RT-PCR in the HepG2 cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
 Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time RT-PCR for GAPDH mRNA expression levels.
 Data were normalized against the 18S rRNA signal.
 Control samples were either mock-transfected or untreated.
 Values are normalized to untreated sample.
 Data are means ± SD (n=3).